farishaddad/Knowledge-Mining-using-Cognitive-Search/07-Lab-3-Custom-Skills.md

 ## Step 1 - Translator Text API

-+ [Sign up for the Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup), and get an API key to use  it later in this lab.
+Use this [link](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup) to sign up for the Translator Text API.
+Keep the API key, you will use it later in this lab.

 ## Step 2 - Create an Azure Function